nsbalint/FinancialModels/README.md

-# FinancialModels
+# Economic and Financial Models
-Repo for Financial Models Seminar
+Repo for Economic and Financial Models Seminar